-The file contains all configuration parameters under the main key: hosts
+The file contains all configuration parameters under the main key: $\verb|hosts|$

-In Sipwise C5 systems there is only one host entry in the file, and it's always named self.
+In Sipwise C5 systems there is only one host entry in the file, and it is always named self.

-12.1.1 Available Host Options
+13.1.1 Available Host Options

 There are three different main sections for a host in the config file, which are role, interfaces and the actual interface definitions.